mnot/I-D/http-encryption-encoding/draft.md

 These uses are not met by the use of TLS {{RFC5246}}, since it only encrypts the channel between the client and server.

-This document specifies an "encryption" content-coding (along with associated machinery) for HTTP to serve these use cases.
+This document specifies an "encryption" content-coding ({RFC7231}}) for HTTP to serve these use cases.

 The most common uses for such an encoding would be in the successful response to a GET request, or in a PUT request.